 The SolnSourceFormat line gives the name of the format in which the source solutions are expressed.
-There is a fixed set of valid names, which at present is coi-soln.xml inrc1-soln.xml inrc2-soln.xml cq14-soln.xml but which is easy to expand (see the top of file soln_model.c).
+There is a fixed set of valid names, which at present is but which is easy to expand (see the top of file soln_model.c).
 There is nothing to prevent different solution models from using the same source format.